lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script names a file and containing Best School
+this script writes into a file ls cwd content theresults of ls -la